What Is the Difference Between Cash Transfers & In-Kind Benefits?

-Freedom of Choice
+A Case For Freedom of Choice

-According to Princeton University economics professor Uwe Reinhardt in a 2011 article in “The New York Times,” economists have consistently found that cash transfers make the recipients happier than in-kind benefits.
+Through various pieces of research, economists have consistently found that cash transfers make the recipients happier than in-kind benefits.
+A lot of this is due to freedom of choice.
 An individual who receives unemployment benefits, for instance, is free to spend that money in any way, whether by defraying immediate living expenses or by investing the money.

 Some economists also feel it is more efficient to give cash directly to families and let them choose precisely which goods and services they need most.